postsharp/Metalama.Samples/examples/change-tracking/change-tracking-1/README.md

 ## Summary

-In this first article, we created the first version of the `TrackChanged` aspect, which already does a good job.
-The aspect also works with manual implementations of <xref:System.ComponentModel.IChangeTracking> as long as the OnChange` method is available.
+In this first article, we created the first version of the `TrackChanged` aspect that already does a good job.
+The aspect also works with manual implementations of <xref:System.ComponentModel.IChangeTracking> as long as the `OnChange` method is available.
 But what if there is no `OnChange` method?
 In the following article, we will see how to report an error when this happens.

 > [!div class="see-also"]
 > <xref:aspect-inheritance>
 > <xref:implementing-interfaces>
 > <xref:overriding-fields-or-properties>